 With such a small vineyard and one variety, they are really at the mercy of mother nature.
 As a result the quantity of each vintage varies, sometimes dramatically so.
 Take 2008 for example, this was a year that saw the worst freeze in 40 years in parts of the Napa Valley during the critical stage of bud break in April.
 They lost a significant portion of their crop – and ultimately only produced about 35 cases commercially.

 The vineyard is dry farmed – and certainly produces much less fruit each year than an equivalent vineyard that is watered.
 The Arnoffs have always been drawn to Bordeaux style wines – limiting the alcohol and while showcasing the fruit, limiting its expression to result in an elegant wine – that has good acidity and is versatile with a variety of foods.

 With such a small production distribution is very limited.
 They sell mostly direct via their website and the wines are available in a couple of local retail outlets including SolBar at nearby Solage Resort and at the Calistoga Wine Stop in downtown Calistoga.
-The wine is also at the Ferry Plaza Wine Merchant and K&L in San Francisco.
-For a single vineyard Cabernet Sauvignon from the Napa Valley – this wine is very reasonably priced.
-For more information and to join their mailing list visit: www.jbvineyard.com
+The wine may also be at the Ferry Plaza Wine Merchant and K&L Wine Merchants in San Francisco.
+In Los Angeles one can sometimes find select vintages at the Peninsula Hotel in Beverly Hills.